sproutcore/sproutcore_next/README.md

 import { SC } from './core/core.js
 ```

+Tests can be run by running a http-server in the root of the project, and loading the tests/core/*.html files.

 # Notes
 While it seems that the ES6 class system is a good fit for SproutCore it would break certain functionality of the framework itself
 as well as that syntactically it will not be straightforward.